Alexander Ramsay of Mar: Biography

 Alexander Arthur Alfonso David Maule Ramsay, Baron of Braemar, was born on 21 December 1919 in his mother's bathroom at Clarence House, then the London residence of his maternal grandfather, the Duke of Connaught.
 His baptism was held on 23 February 1920 at the Chapel Royal at St James's Palace and attended by King George V and Queens Mary and Alexandra; Princess Louise, Duchess of Argyll; and Princess Victoria.
 His godparents were the Prince of Wales (later King Edward VIII), King Alfonso XIII of Spain, the Princess Royal, Princess Christian, Princess Helena Victoria, and Commander Bolton Eyres-Monsell.

-He, along with his cousin Viscount Lascelles, acted as a page of honour during the coronation of King George VI and Queen Elizabeth.
+He, along with his cousin Viscount Lascelles, acted as a page of honour during the coronation of George VI and Elizabeth.
 After leaving Eton College the same year, he received a commission in the Grenadier Guards.
-Lord Braemar saw active service in North Africa during the Second World War.
+He saw active service in North Africa during the Second World War.
 He lost his right leg during a tank battle in Tunisia in 1943.
 In 1944, he joined the staff of his second cousin, the Duke of Gloucester, who was then Governor-General of Australia.

 Upon returning to Britain in 1947, he was informed that he would inherit Mar Lodge and its estates from his aunt, Princess Arthur of Connaught, Duchess of Fife.
 In preparation for this role, he read agriculture at Trinity College, Oxford.
 After graduating in 1952, he worked for three years as assistant factor on the Linlithgow estates at South Queensferry.
 Ramsay inherited the Mar estate, becoming the new Laird of Mar and Lord and Baron of Braemar, in 1959.
 At that point, Lord Lyon King of Arms allowed him to add the designation "of Mar" to his name.
 Part of the estate had to be sold to pay inheritance tax and became Mar Lodge Estate.

-In 1956, Lord Braemar married Flora Fraser (18 October 1930 – 3 September 2024), the only daughter of Alexander Fraser, 20th Lord Saltoun, and chief of the Name of Fraser.
+In 1956, Ramsay married Flora Fraser (18 October 1930 – 3 September 2024), the only daughter of Alexander Fraser, 20th Lord Saltoun, and chief of the Name of Fraser.
 His wife succeeded her father as the 21st Lady Saltoun and chief of the Name of Fraser in 1979.
 Thereafter, they resided at his wife's family seat, Cairnbulg Castle at Fraserburgh, in Aberdeenshire.
 In 1971, he became the deputy lord lieutenant for Aberdeenshire.

 Although the Ramsays of Mar had no royal titles and carried out no public duties, they attended most major royal events, and were the heads of many Scottish Feudal Baronies, including MacDuff, named for James Duff, 2nd Earl Fife.
 Alexander Ramsay of Mar died at his estate in Inverey, Braemar, after a short illness, on 20 December 2000—the eve of his 81st birthday.